 Leather | Grounding & Custom Option | $150 | Sizes EU 36-45 | Available At:

 What I Love About Them: This vintage style of flat cannot be found anywhere else in a natural shape.
 They are buttery soft and very wide in the toe box.
 Plus, you can choose from a bajillion different color options!
 I have bought two pairs of shoes from Zlatica and can vouch for her as a shoemaker, but the process of ordering can feel intimidating.
 You communicate with her by e-mail and your order is placed in a queue.
 Once she gets to yours, you pay for it, she makes it, and then sends them on to you!
 I chose a ready made style, but you can also do a custom order.

-Sizing & Fit Type: Zlatica is a barefoot shoemaker and is accustomed to adding plenty of space in her shoes and I find they run on the big side.
-I have one pair in a size 36 that fits quite roomily, and another in a size 35 that is more glove-like.
-She recommended the size 36 to me based on my measurements, but I actually prefer the size 35 because I like my dress shoes to fit closely and securely.
-So, take this into account depending on how you like your shoes to fit.
+Sizing & Fit Type: Zlatica is accustomed to adding plenty of space in her shoes and I find they run on the big side.
+I have one pair in a size 36 that is roomy, and another in a 35 that is glove-like.
+For this style of shoe I prefer the smaller size.
 I also gave her my instep measurement to make sure that she made the ankle strap small enough since I have shallow feet.
 The toe box has a lot of height as well.